Nanzhao: Forced migrations

 The Nanzhao king Yimouxun (r.
 779-808) conducted forced resettlement of several ethnicities.

 Bamar

 Nanzhao's invasions of the Pyu city-states brought with them the Bamar people (Burmese people), who originally lived in present-day Qinghai and Gansu.
 The Bamar would form the Pagan Kingdom in medieval Myanmar.
+In 849, a fortified settlement was established along the Irrawaddy River, possibly to help Nanzhao pacify the area.
+It was situated at the confluence of the Irrawaddy and the Chindwin tributary to the west of an irrigated rice plain.

-The earliest Bamar kings practiced the same patronymic naming tradition that the Nanzhao kings practiced: the last part of a father's name is used as the first part of the son's name.
+According to Burmese chronicles, after the Nanzhao invasions, a semi-mythical warrior-king named Pyusawhti arose.
+He was a giant and an excellent archer who came to Pagan and defeated a great bird, a great boar, a great tiger, and a flying squirrel.
+Legendary accounts say he was born from the union of a prince of the sun and a dragon egg or that he was a scion of the Shakya lineage of Tagaung.
+It is speculated that he was connected to the ruling dynasty of Nanzhao in some way due to practicing the same naming system.
+Pyusawhti and his descendants for seven generations used the same patronymic naming tradition that the Nanzhao kings practiced: the last part of a father's name is used as the first part of the son's name.
+It is also said that Pyusawhti achieved victory over the Chinese, which likely refers to Nanzhao defeating the Tang dynasty in a battle that Pyusawhti may have participated in.

 Religion

 Benzhuism

 Almost nothing is known about pre-Buddhist religion in Nanzhao.
 According to Yuan dynasty sources, the Bai people practiced an indigenous religion called Benzhuism that worshiped local lords and deities.
 The Benzhu lords are spirits of people that died under special circumstances and are not hierarchically organized.
 Archaeological findings in Yunnan suggest that animal and human sacrifices were offered to the Benzhu lords around a metal pillar with the aid of bronze drums in return for wealth and health.
 The use of iron pillars for rituals seems to have been retained into the Dali Kingdom.
 The Nanzhao tuzhuan shows offerings to heaven occurring around one.
 The Bai people have female shamans and share a worship of white stones similar to the Qiang people.